Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 chocolat chaud| ©Courtesy Unsplash + Giancarlo Duarte

-After walking the streets of Paris and visiting the most important monuments of the city, the best way to rest is having a delicious hot drink.
+After walking the streets of Paris visiting the most important monuments of the city; the best way to rest is having a delicious hot drink.
 In Parisian gastronomy you can find many delicious drinks but the favorite of tourists and locals is the traditional Parisian hot chocolate.

 When properly prepared, the popular drink is characterized by its sumptuous, not-too-sweet taste that is enjoyable on the palate without ever becoming cloying.
 Made from milk and bitter chocolate, many Parisian cafés and tea houses are known for creating this type of drink with their own twist.
 The experience of enjoying the comforting taste of chocolate in a beautifully decorated establishment, along with a rich dessert or savory snack will make you feel like a Parisian local and fill you with energy to continue your adventure.